 Popularly called as the Blue Mountains, Nilgiri Hills are part of the Western Ghats in South India.
 At altitude range of 1000 m to 2500 m, the Nilgiris provide shelter to some of the best hill stations in India like Ooty and Coonoor.
 Along with this, the hills are famed for its sprawling tea plantations which produce distinctive dark and intensely aromatic tea since 100 years.
 Unlike Darjeeling and Assam, the hilly landscape of Nilgiris produces tea throughout the year.
 The major teas produced on the Nilgiri hills are the Oolong and black tea.
 The aromas and flavors of these are highly distinct from the rest of India.

-Kodanad Estate, High Field Tea Factory, Lockhart Tea Estate and Glendale Tea Estate are some of the popular tea plantations in Nilgiris.
+Kodanad Estate, High Field Tea Factory, Lockhart Tea Estate, and Glendale Tea Estate are some of the popular tea plantations in Nilgiris, among the famous places to visit near Mysore.
 Coonoor is an excellent place to explore the rich aromatic tea plantation of Tamil Nadu as part of Ooty Tour Packages.
 Visit the Highfield Tea Factory and Tranquilitea Tea Lounge where you get an opportunity to slurp some dark and exotic teas along with plantation tours.
-One can also stay at Tea Nest and O’land Plantation Stay, which offer soothing accommodation and charming ambience.
+One can also stay at Tea Nest and O’land Plantation Stay, which offer soothing accommodations and charming ambiance.

 Often referred to as the ‘Kashmir of South India’, Munnar is a fascinating hill resort synonymous with rolling hills that are carpeted with verdant tea plantations.
-This is one of the popular Places to visit in Kerala and among the most must include places in your Kerala tour packages.
+This is one of the popular places to visit near Kochi, and among the most must include places in your Kerala tour packages.
 Owing to the presence of large tea estates, Munnar is a prominent hub of tea trade in the country and is recognized for having some of the most beautiful tea gardens across the globe.

 This pristine hill station has more than 50 tea estates.
 Most of the plantations are taken over by the Tata Group Kannan Devan Tea Estate.
 Harrison Malayalam, Pallivasal Tea Estate, Anayirankal Tea Estate, Lockhart Estate and Kolukkumalai Estate are some of the well-known tea estates in the region.
 Visitors can go for a Tea plantation walking tour which provides you the best glimpses of tea plantations as well as the picturesque landscapes of Munnar.
 As part of Munnar Tour Packages, one can make a visit to the India’s first Tea Museum at Nallathanni Estate to take a fascinating look at the history of tea production in Munnar.
 The Tea Harvester, Dream Catcher Plantation Resort and Gruenberg Tea Plantation Haus are recommended for tea plantations stay in Munnar.